priolkar2010/mixmax/README.md

-# Yelp Integration for the zipcode
+# Yelp Integration for InstaCoffee via Mixmax :)

-Please note that recommendation starts closest to the Zipcode and movers further till 10000 meters
+Please note that recommendation starts within the Zipcode and movers further out until 10,000 meters

-The keys are as of now provided, please export following
+The keys are provided as of now, with your own keys please export the following:

-process.env.oauth_consumer_key
+`oauth_consumer_key`,
-process.env.oauth_token
+`oauth_token`,
-process.env.consumerSecret
+`consumerSecret`,
-process.env.tokenSecret
+`tokenSecret`,
-process.env.PORT
+and `PORT`

-Running locally
+To run it locally:

 Install using `npm install`